 Although the data collected during the public meetings and through the online assessment is sufficient in describing the workforce needs of Georgia employers, it lacks the ability to provide adequate details for implementing solutions at the local and regional levels.

-To assist regions with implementation of the HDCI Regional Partnerships, the HDCI team is developing a grant process to provide potential financial support to the regional stakeholders.
+To assist regions with implementation of the HDCI Sector Partnerships, the HDCI and WIOA Services teams are developing grant opportunities Local Workforce Development Regions to provide potential financial support to the regional stakeholders.
 One of the main purposes of the regional meetings is to discuss the grant application process to ensure every region is fully equipped to submit a competitive application.

 In addition, the HDCI team will be focused on utilizing the information that has been gathered to develop industry-specific task forces.
 These task forces will focus on acute workforce needs, identified during the first two years of HDCI and will be composed of business representatives and key stakeholders.
 The purpose of each task force will be to analyze the current situation and to develop innovative strategies for addressing those needs.
 So far, there have been two task forces created: the HDCI Information Technology Task Force and the HDCI Film Task Force.